 Statistics from all over the world reveal that many populations are at risk of mineral deficiency, experiencing subclinical deficiencies in elements such as magnesium, potassium, selenium, zinc, chromium and more.
 A subclinical deficiency means that you are not getting adequate amounts of a nutrient that you need, however it is not severe enough to be registered by a physician as a severe, full-blown deficiency (which can sometimes land a person in hospital).

-Living life with chronic subclinical deficiencies makes us more prone to acquiring diseases and results in poorer health in general.
-Afterall, all the cells that make up our bodies require trace minerals to function optimally; using them to strengthen our immune systems, produce enzymes or proteins, regenerate tissues, contract muscles and so on.
+Living life with chronic subclinical deficiencies makes us more prone to having a weaker immune system and results in poorer situations in general.
+Afterall, all the cells that make up our bodies require trace minerals to function optimally; using them to send cellular signals, produce enzymes or proteins and so on.

-Shilajit contains more than 80 trace minerals, all in a balanced ratio and bound together with fulvic acid, making them much easier for us to absorb.
+Shilajit contains more than 80 trace minerals, together with fulvic acid, making them much easier for us to absorb.

 While each of the components found in Shilajit are impressive when singled out, the overall result creates a substance with properties like no other found on the planet!

-The combination of fulvic and humic acids, trace minerals, plant resins, polyphenols, amino acids and C60-DBP complexes makes Mumie a truly complicated product that corrects imbalances at a cellular level - something only nature could have created over millions of years.
+The combination of fulvic and humic acids, trace minerals, plant resins, polyphenols, organic acids and C60-DBP complexes makes Mumie a truly complicated product - something only nature could have created over millions of years.

-When ingested, the fulvic and humic components kick start our mineral metabolism1 as well as increasing cell wall permeability, allowing all of the nutrients inside Shilajit to easily get through to where they need to go.
+When ingested, the fulvic and humic components appear to kick start our mineral metabolism1 as well as promoting cell wall permeability, allowing all of the nutrients inside Shilajit to easily get through to where they need to go.

-This sets off a cascade of beneficial processes inside each of our cells from head to toe, as all of the antioxidants present inside mumie work to eliminate harmful cellular by-products and prevent further damage to our DNA, or any other part of the cell for that matter.
-The amino acids, plant nutrients and minerals supply all parts of the cell with everything they need to restore themselves, facilitating heightened energy output, efficient protein and enzyme production as well as bolstering our body's natural defense and healing mechanisms.
+The organic acids, plant nutrients and minerals support all parts of the cell with everything they need to restore themselves, facilitating heightened energy output, efficient protein and enzyme production as well as bolstering our body's natural defense and healing mechanisms.

 Freshly made pure shilajit extract

-Basically, Shilajit contains everything each of your cells need in order to thrive - especially in light of all the challenges we face in the modern world; where being bombarded with stress, chemicals, electromagnetic radiation and poor nutrition appear to be the norm.
+Basically, Shilajit contains many things your cells may need in order to thrive - especially in light of all the challenges we face in the modern world; where being bombarded with stress, chemicals, electromagnetic radiation and poor nutrition appear to be the norm.

 In essence, Shilajit truly was and still is the closest thing to the fountain of youth that humanity has uncovered as of yet.